Homology and K-theory of dynamical systems III. Beyond stably disconnected Smale spaces: Preliminaries

 Given a finite directed graph $\cG = (\cG^0, \cG^1, i, t \colon \cG^1 \to \cG^0)$, the associated \emph{shift of finite type} is the Smale space with underlying metric space

 and homeomorphism given by $\sigma(e)_k = e_{k+1}$.

-A Smale space $(X, \phi)$ is isomorphic to a shift of finite type as above if and only if $X$ is totally disconnected, and $\phi$ is furthermore irreducible if and only if $\cG$ is connected \cite{put:HoSmale}*{Theorem 2.2.8}.
+A Smale space $(X, \phi)$ is isomorphic to a shift of finite type as above if and only if $X$ is totally disconnected, and $\phi$ is furthermore irreducible if and only if $\cG$ is connected (see~\cite{put:HoSmale}*{Theorem 2.2.8}).
 When $(\Sigma, \sigma)$ is a shift of finite type, the groupoid $R^u(\Sigma, \sigma)$ is AF.
-Moreover, the $K_0$-group of $C^* R^u(\Sigma, \sigma)$ is isomorphic to the \emph{stable dimension group} $D^s(\Sigma, \sigma)$ introduced by Krieger \cite{krieger:inv}, which can be described using stable sets of $(\Sigma, \sigma)$ \cite{put:HoSmale}*{Chapter 3}.
-The $K_1$-group is trivial.
+Moreover, the $K_0$-group of $C^* R^u(\Sigma, \sigma)$ is isomorphic to the \emph{stable dimension group} $D^s(\Sigma, \sigma)$ introduced by Krieger~\cite{krieger:inv}, which can be described using stable sets of $(\Sigma, \sigma)$ (this is explained in detail in~\cite{put:HoSmale}*{Chapter 3}).
+The $K_1$-group of $C^* R^u(\Sigma, \sigma)$ is trivial.